Africa Cup of Nations: Kit Sponsors

 The 2019 AFCON kit sponsors

-Puma sponsors the most teams at this year’s Africa Cup of Nations with four.
-Host nation Egypt, Ghana, Ivory Coast and Senegal will all play in Puma kits.
+Puma sponsors the most teams at this year’s Africa Cup of Nations with five.
+Host nation Egypt, Ghana, Ivory Coast, Guinea-Bissau and Senegal will all play in Puma kits.
 However, the German brand no longer sponsors 2017 champions Cameroon (now wearing Le Coq Sportif).

 Umbro follows with three nations, while four brands – Adidas, Garman, Macron and Nike – sponsor two nations.
 Italian brand Garman sponsors two out of three debutants with Madagascar and Burundi.
 While Umbro will also supply the official ball.